tari-labs/tari-university/src/cryptography/r1cs-bulletproofs/mainreport.md

 linear algebra, examples on the Internet do not yield a _reduced matrix with only one non-zero row or column_.

 R1CSs became more prominent for Bulletproofs due to research work done by Cathie Yun and her colleagues at Interstellar.
-The constraint systems, in particular R1CSs, are used as an add-on to Bulletproof protocols.
+The constraint system, in particular R1CS, is used as an add-on to Bulletproof protocols.
 The title of Yun's article, "Building on Bulletproofs"
 [[1]] suggests this is true.
 One of the Interstellar team's goals is to use the constraint system in their Confidential Asset Protocol called the Cloak and in their envisaged Spacesuit.